HP DOM Lab

 Following what you did in Year 1, add the following:

-element with your house (Hufflepuff, Gryffindor, Ravenclaw or Slytherin )
+h2element with your nameh3element with your house (Hufflepuff, Gryffindor, Ravenclaw or Slytherin )h4element with your pet's namethis

 🔴 The commit message should read: "Year 2 - I added more elements.
 My power grows with my dedication and hard work"